lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 #### Interpretation

+Let's interpret hte results.

-Our model converged, normally, with 37 iterations.
+Our model converged, normally, with 42 iterations.
 The estimator was the lavaan default, maximum likelihood (ML).
 All 304 cases were used in the analysis.

 I mapped our pattern coefficients into the GRMSAAW tables.
-Most pattern coefficients are strong, signifciant, and stably connected to their respective factor.
-The lowest factor loading was .220 (MI5).
+Most pattern coefficients are strong, significant, and stably connected to their respective factor.
+The lowest factor loading was 0.332 (MI5).

 A multidimensional factor structure also includes correlations/covariances between factors.
-We can see that the correlation (look at the Std.all column) shows the following correlations (none are statistically significant):
+We can see that the correlation (look at the Std.all column) shows the following correlations (all are statistically significant):

-AF & AS:  0.017
+AS & AF: 0.533
-AF & MI: -0.060
+AS &  MI: 0.513
-AF & AUA: 0.035
+AS &  AUA: 0.595

-AS & MI:  0.082
+AF & MI: 0.632
-AS & AUA: 0.035
+AF & AUA: 0.588
-MI & AUA: 0.077
+MI & AUA: 0.709

-For our multi-dimensional GRMSAAW4 CFA  $\chi ^{2}(203)=220.858, p < .186$, this significant value is not what we want because it says that our specified model is not statistically significantly different than the covariances in the model.
+For our multi-dimensional GRMSAAW4 CFA  $\chi ^{2}(203)=232.453, p = 0.076$, this non-significant *p* value is exactly what we want because it says that our specified model is not statistically significantly different than the covariances in the model.
 That is, our more parsimonious model is a reasonable explanation (simplification).

 The CFI and TLI compare user (the 4-dimensional model we specified) and baseline (where no relations would exist between variables) models.
 These values will always be close together because the only difference is that the TLI imposes a penalty for any model complexity.
-The CFI seems to be more commonly reported and its value is 0.991.
-This means our model performed 99% better than a model with no relations.
+The CFI seems to be more commonly reported and its value is 0.976.
+This means our model performed 98% better than a model with no relations.
 It well-exceeds the traditional cutoffs of .90 and the more strict cutoff of .95.
-The TLI imposes a greater relative penalty for model complexity, consequently it is a smidge lower at .989.
+The TLI imposes a greater relative penalty for model complexity, consequently it is a smidge lower at 0.972.

 The RMSEA one of the *badness of fit*, absolute fit index, statistics where a value of 0.00 is the best fit.
-Our RMSEA = 0.017 (90%CI[.000, .031]).
+Our RMSEA = 0.022 (90%CI[.000, 0.034]).
 As a quick reminder, an there is general consensus that $RMSEA\leq .05$ is desired and an $RMSEA \geq .10$ points to serious problems.
 We watch the upper bound of the confidence interval to see that it isn't sneaking into the danger zone.

 The SRMR is another absolute, *badness of fit* index (i.e., perfect model fit is when the value = 0.00 and increasingly higher values indicate the "badness").
 The SRMR is a measure of the mean absolute covariance residual.
 Standardizing the value facilitates interpretation.
 Poor fit is indicated when $SRMR \geq .10$.
-The GRMSAAW SRMR = .058.
+The GRMSAAW SRMR = 0.047.

 Recall, Hu and Bentler's **combination rule** (which is somewhat contested) suggested that the SRMR be interpreted along with the CFI such that:   $CFI \geq .95$ and $SRMR \leq .08$.

-For our unidimensional GRMSAAW CFA, the CFI = .99 and the SRMR = .058.
-We are close!
+For our unidimensional GRMSAAW CFA, the CFI = 0.976 and the SRMR = 0.047.
+Our results fell within that acceptable range!

 The AIC and BIC utilize an information theory approach to data analysis by combing statistical estimation and model selection into a single framework.
 The BIC augments the AIC by taking sample size into consideration.
 We can compare the values from our current model to the former one.
 The model with the smallest value of the predictive fit index is chosen as the one that is most likely to replicate.
 It means that this model has relatively better fit and fewer free parameters than competing models.
 We will do that in the next section.

-Before moving to model comparison, it is a good practice for locating sources of misfit (we look for relatively large values) is to inspect the residuals, so let's do that.
+Before moving to model comparison, it is a good practice for locating sources of misfit (we look for relatively large values) is to inspect the residuals (in the "cor.bollen" section), so let's do that.

 ```r